yair232/status-page/README.md

 # High Availability and Scalability Infrastructure

 ## Overview

 This repository contains the implementation of a **highly available and scalable infrastructure** for a Django-based web application.
-The project is modular, leveraging industry-standard tools such as **ArgoCD**, **Terraform**, **Kubernetes**, and **Jenkins CI/CD pipelines**.
-Each module ensures optimal reliability, performance, and ease of scaling in both local and production environments.
+The project is designed with modular components, using tools like **ArgoCD**, **Terraform**, **Kubernetes**, and **Jenkins CI/CD pipelines**.
+These components ensure resilience, scalability, and ease of deployment.

-For detailed instructions on specific components, refer to the respective READMEs linked below.
+The infrastructure supports dynamic scaling, redundancy, and monitoring, making it suitable for production-grade systems.

 ---

-## Key Features
+## Getting Started
-- **High Availability**:
-  Ensures redundancy and failover mechanisms across all critical services.
-Workloads are distributed using Kubernetes to handle potential failures seamlessly.

-- **Scalability**:
-  The infrastructure supports both horizontal and vertical scaling for services, databases, and application layers.
-Kubernetes auto-scaling is configured to handle varying traffic loads dynamically.

-- **Infrastructure as Code (IaC)**:
-  Utilizes Terraform for provisioning cloud resources consistently and reproducibly, across development, staging, and production environments.

-- **CI/CD Integration**:
-  Jenkins pipelines automate the build, test, and deployment processes.
-ArgoCD handles GitOps workflows, ensuring consistency between Git configurations and deployed states.
+To deploy and operate the infrastructure, follow these simple steps:

+### Step 1: Initialize Terraform for Jenkins EC2

+1. Enter [here](Terraform/README.md). and follow the instructions:

 ---

 ## Repository Structure

 - **[ArgoCD](./argo-app-manager/README.md)**
   Manages GitOps workflows to maintain infrastructure and application state consistency.